 In Madhupal’s previous films, Thalappavu and Ozhimuri, an eventful past holds the key to a present where nothing much happens on the outside but in the characters’ inner-lives.
 Ozhimuri starts off from an insipid divorce case filed by a woman in her fifties.
 From there, Madhupal sets out to narrate a multi-layered tale of gender and generation that unfolds mostly in flashback sequences.
 Thalappavu is built on a man’s guilt about a state-sponsored murder that he committed many decades ago.

 Oru Kuprasidha Payyan has fewer flashback sequences.
 Yet you see the shadow of the past lurking beneath every character’s demeanor and their engagement in the society.
 Every action of Ajayan is a butterfly effect that stems from his unpleasant childhood and teenage spent in various juvenile homes and orphanages.
 Unlike the other suspects, he invests hope in the police at first, and talks to them at length about everything he knows about Ammal, the woman who treated him like a foster son.
 You see that he never sinks into cynicism because he can’t afford it.
+The action scene in the second half might look like a commercial element – it’s badly choreographed – but it does add to the characterization of Ajayan who, like the bull he chained in the first sequence, makes every effort to stay alive.

 Although the film succeeds in making a lucid character study, it doesn’t work so much as a social commentary that it attempts to be, thanks to a second half that unfolds entirely inside a court room where the proceedings are uni-dimensional, revealing nothing other than the wounded pride of a senior lawyer who thought he was invincible, and the obvious fact that it’s a case of frame-up by the police.
 Also, in many a place, you might feel that the content deserved a better cinematic craft – a more rebellious and effective visual style and a more restrained sound department.
 The film looks crude for the most part, as though the filmmaker was torn between his natural offbeat style and commercial desires.